-Respiratory protection
+Respiratory protection : Use a properly fitted NIOSH approved air-purifying or air-fed imum expected contaminant concentration contained breathing apparatus must be used.

-Use a properly fitted NIOSH approved air-purifying or air-fed respirator complying with an approved standard if a risk assessment indicates this is necessary.
+The filter class for the respirator must be suitable for the maxapproved standard should be worn at all times when handling chemical products if a risk assessment indicates this is necessary.

-The filter class for the respirator must be suitable for the maximum expected contaminant concentration (gas/vapor/aerosol/particulates) that may arise when handling the product.
-If this concentration is exceeded, self-contained breathing apparatus must be used.
+(gas/vapor/aerosol/particulates) that may arise when handling the product.
+If this concentration is exceeded, selfbe used when a risk assessment indicates this is necessary.